oracle/node-oracledb/doc/api.md

 can use JSON with relational database features, including transactions, indexing, declarative querying, and views.
 You can project JSON data relationally, making it available for relational processes and tools.
+Also see [node-oracledb's SODA API](#sodaoverview), which allows access to JSON documents through a set of NoSQL-style APIs.

-JSON data in the database is stored as BLOB, CLOB or VARCHAR2 data.
+JSON in relational tables is stored as BLOB, CLOB or VARCHAR2 data.
 This means that node-oracledb can easily insert and query it.

 As an example, the following table has a `PO_DOCUMENT` column that is enforced to be JSON: